Advertisement

 Initial development involves chemical analysis and particle characterization to develop cell formulations with desired performance attributes.
 Prototype cells are produced and tested for basic electrical performance and safety.

-Validation and certification testing is performed to ensure compliance with industry standards.
+Validation and certification testing are performed to ensure compliance with industry standards.

 Q: How do you ensure that battery testing methodologies keep pace with the rapid advancements in battery technology?